CaptainHoke/film-lib/README.md

 - [ ] Server config setup idk where to put it yet
 - [ ] Make project structure less ugly
 - [ ] Make auth less retarded
+  - Store users in-memory for now
 - [ ] Fix linter errors
+- [ ] Make sure that the project is eventually test-covered (idk when maybe a day or two after deadline)
+- [ ] getAllFilms => getFilms + limit
+- [ ] Users table